jklewis99/magical-movie-poster-processing/README.md

 2. `rbf` will select rbf kernel
 2. `sigmoid` will select sigmoid kernel

-Use `python main.py --help` for all other parameters and options
+Use `box_office.py --help` for all other parameters and options

 Examples of Command:
 * To create and train a new linear regression model: